loreanvictor/tmplr/README.md

 <br>

-👉 To test your reusable recipe, use `preview:use` command:
+👉 Use `tmplr preview:use` to see what would happen if your repo was used as a reusable recipe:

 ```bash
 tmplr preview:use
 ```

-This command will emulate what happens when your recipe is used as a reusable recipe.
-It creates a `.tmplr-preview` folder, copies contents of working directory to a temporary subdirectory, runs your recipe, and removes said temp directory afterwards.
-You can inspect the result in `.tmplr-preview` folder.
+This command applies your recipe to an empty `.tmplr-preview` directory, where you can inspect the results.

 <br><br>